manas-raj45/SAR-ADC-8-BIT/README.md

 # 8-Bit SAR ADC Design in 90nm CMOS

 ## Overview
-Welcome to my custom 8-bit Successive Approximation Register (SAR) ADC project!
-I designed this mixed-signal front-end entirely from the transistor level up using Cadence Virtuoso (gpdk090 process).

-My goal with this project wasn't just to get a working simulation, but to deeply understand and neutralize the real-world physical non-idealities of silicon—like charge injection, kickback noise, and common-mode collapse.
-The result is a highly efficient, low-power ADC optimized for edge devices and hardware accelerator interfaces.
+This repository contains the transistor-level design and verification of an 8-bit Successive Approximation Register (SAR) Analog-to-Digital Converter (ADC).
+Designed in Cadence Virtuoso using the gpdk090 (90nm) process, the project focuses on addressing non-ideal silicon effects such as charge injection, kickback noise, and common-mode variations to achieve a power-efficient mixed-signal front-end.

 ## Key Performance Specs
 * **Resolution:** 8 Bits (6.9 ENOB Nominal)